Dr Liam Lawlor

 Trainee Patent Attorney

 Liam graduated in July 2011 with a Masters in Chemistry (MChem), with industrial experience, from the University of Sheffield.
-He went on to The University of Leeds to pursue a PhD, as part of a Doctoral Training Centre for Tissue Engineering and Regenerative Medicine (DTC TERM).
+He went on to The University of Leeds to complete a PhD, as part of a Doctoral Training Centre for Tissue Engineering and Regenerative Medicine (DTC TERM).
+Since joining HGF in November 2015, Liam has completed the Post Graduate Certificate in Intellectual Property qualification at the University of Bournemouth.

 During his undergraduate studies Liam was primarily interested in organic chemistry, undertaking a year long industrial placement at a pharmaceutical company, and a Masters project working on organic chemistry methodology development.

-Liam joined HGF in November 2015 as a trainee patent attorney, working from the York office as part of the Life Sciences team.
+Liam joined HGF in November 2015 as a Trainee Patent Attorney, working from the York office as part of the Life Sciences team.
+After completing the PG Certificate in Intellectual Property qualification at the University of Bournemouth, Liam now works with a wide range of clients in the life sciences sector.